TezosTaqueria/taqueria/website/docs/tasks/install.md

 The install task does two things:

-1. It installs the plugin specified from NPM by addidng the package and dependencies to `node_modules` and `package.json`
+1. It installs the plugin specified from NPM by adding the package and dependencies to `node_modules` and `package.json`
 2. It adds the plugin to the Taqueria `config.json` file

 ## Plugin Implementations